njiiri12/Password-locker/README.md

 1 Open your Terminal.

-2 Use this command to clone $, git clone
+2 Use this command to clone $, git clone.

 3 This will clone repository to local folder.